Comephorus dybowskii

 Comephorus dybowskii, the little Baikal oilfish, is a species of freshwater ray-finned fish belonging to the family Cottidae, the typical sculpins.
-This fish is endemic to Lake Baikal in Russia.
+It is endemic to Lake Baikal in Russia.

 Etymology

 The fish is named in honor of Polish biologist Benedykt Dybowski (1833-1930), who was known as the "learned professor who has studied this strange genus of fishes the most".